MikeXu1117/mikexu1117/ismike.md

-## Hello there, I'm Mike.Xu from Nanjing.
-Now living in the US, major in Software Engneering at Miami University.
+## Hello there!
+I'm Mike.Xu, from Nanjing.
+## Now living in the US, major in Software Engneering at Miami University.

-### Here are my hobby list:
+### Here is my hobby list:
 - Apple
 - Apple Retail
 - Architecture